what happens when you set boundaries in a relationship

 You throw up your dukes and punch the bully’s lights out.
 Remember, this isn’t about a competition of “Who’s the Toughest Kid on the Block.”
 It isn’t about any pissing contest.

 What it’s about is protecting yourself.
-It’s about keeping someone else from harming you and it’s also about safeguarding your physical health and well-being.
+It’s about keeping someone else from harming you and safeguarding your physical health and well-being.

 So, why just let another person use you as their personal punching bag and leave everything up to chance?
 If you don’t stand up for yourself, the bullying will only get worse until it gets out of control.